 NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled information when:

-- The export is to Iran, Cuba, Syria, North Sudan or North Korea;
+- The export is to Iran, Cuba, Syria, (North) Sudan, North Korea or the Crimea Region of the Ukraine;

 - The export involves a US Restricted Party;